vspy/capybara-console/README.md

     rake capybara:console

-and you're completely set to go REPLing with capybara, like
+and you're completely set to go REPLing with Capybara, like

     > visit 'http://github.com'

 or

     > visit '/'

-to get to the root of your project.

 If you need something included in your console by default, create an `capybara:prepare_console` task: